editnori/PythonMetaMap/README.md

 - Option to set increased timeout for problematic files
 - Batch processing with detailed feedback
 - Automatic cleanup of failed files after successful retry
+- **NEW: Automatic nohup background mode for retries on Unix systems**
+- **NEW: Unique batch IDs for better tracking of retry operations**

 ## Library Example